The seven Do’s and Don’ts of divorce and children

 matters in front of them.

-4. Do not try and turn your children against your ex-
+4. Do not try and turn your children against your ex-partner.

-partner.
-It is not only damaging to the children but in
+It is not only damaging to the children but in the long run

 5. Do not use your children as go-betweens to deliver